 - Improper toothbrush.
 Some toothbrushes use hard or medium bristles.
 The stiffness of these bristles can harm the bone and the gums.

-- Other injuries or traumas to your mouth may cause the bone and the gums to recess.
+- Damaged Smiles.
+Other injuries or traumas to your mouth may cause the bone and the gums to recess.

 - Genetic Predisposition.
 Some individuals are genetically predisposed to bone loss/recession.

 When your bone and gums have inflammation, this leads to recession.
-The inflammation may be from a number of factors.
 This bone loss can put the stability of your teeth at risk over time.
 You may also notice increased sensitivity to hot, cold, and sweet foods, and your teeth may begin to look elongated.

 Dr. Cross may recommend that Springfield patients receive connective tissue grafts to treat gingival recession and bone loss.
 The procedure places grafts of tissue over the areas of loss and sculpts these grafts to match your original gum line.
-Not only will the grafted site protect the root and bone better, it will also look completely natural.
+Not only will the grafted site protect the root and bone better, but the gum graft will also look completely natural.

 Dr. Cross’ Approach to Connective Tissue Grafts